University Police Department

 After Bromley’s departure Chief of Police Howard Miller (1981-1992) was hired to take over the department.
 During his time he expanded the operations and stream lined the collection of parking fines.
 In addition, police escorts were made available to female students after dark and the department acquired new vehicles for its patrols.

 Miller retired in 1992 and was replaced by Acting Chief of Police, Jim Tullos (1992-1993).
 Tullos then left to go to work for the Forrest County Sheriff's Office.
 He died of a heart attack soon thereafter.

 Stepping into his father’s shoes, Chief of Police/Director Keith Oubre (1993-1998) was hired soon after the passing of Tullos.
 The department saw a fresh look to its cars with a new schematic which separated the department from the generic look, new handguns and new uniform and patches.

 Oubre was also responsible for spearheading the now closed Mississippi Police Corps Training Academy.
 This included 16 weeks of intense training and class studies that was superior to that of the basic training academy.

 This required balancing duties at both UPD as well as the police corps so in 1998 Oubre left USM to concentrate on the MPC.

-In late 2000 Chief of Police Bob Hopkins (2000-Present) was promoted from his position as lieutenant investigator at UPD.
+In late 2000 Chief of Police Bob Hopkins (2000-2019) was promoted from his position as lieutenant investigator at UPD.
 Once again the department saw a change in patrol schematic and uniform.
-Under Hopkins leadership the department was recognized by the Commission on Accreditation for Law Enforcement Agencies in 2005 and fully accredited in 2009.
+Under Hopkins leadership the department was recognized by the Commission on Accreditation for Law Enforcement Agencies in 2005 and reached full accreditation in 2009.